How To Renovate the Drywall in Your Home

 When done well, a floating shelf that has been framed and wrapped in drywall is blended into the existing wall.
 This will give it a seamless and appealing appearance.
 Although floating shelves can be made from many different materials, a seamless drywall shelf is a popular option.

-It is a sound idea to call a professional contractor like us after a flood.
-We have the experience to mitigate mold damage and undertake the repairs that will make your home or commercial space like new again.
+It is a sound idea to call a professional contractor like us after a flood or if you would like to renovate the drywall in your home.
+We have the experience to mitigate mold damage and undertake the repairs that will make your home or commercial space like new again, here is an article we have made showing you how Argenta Painting can help “Flood Damage – We Are Here To Help And What Else You Need To Know”.
 If you have any questions or would like to schedule an appointment for a free quote, please contact us.
 We will be honored to help you restore the place you love.

 When installing drywall in damp locations such as bathrooms, you can also purchase moisture-resistant drywall.
 This will help prevent moisture damage from occurring, which will also help avoid any moisture-related issues, such as mold.

 Patching holes can be made in any number of different ways.
-One popular option for the average homeowner is to purchase a patch kit.
+One popular option for the average homeowner is to purchase a patch kit, this is probably the easiest way to fix the drywall in your home.
 This will usually consist of a mesh patch to put over the hole in the wall, some drywall mud, and a putty knife to cover the patch.

 Another option is what some call a butterfly patch, which is where you cut the hole in the wall into a square.
 And then cut a piece of drywall larger than the hole.
 Cut the exact size of the square onto the back of the drywall and then peel the excess drywall away, leaving the front paper of the drywall and the square in place.